Hot Cross Buns (Easy & Traditional Easter Recipe)

 History of Hot Cross Buns

-While the exact origins of hot cross buns are unclear, it is generally agreed they go back to a 12th-century Anglican monk who baked sweet buns for the poor on Good Friday and etched a cross in each bun to celebrate the Easter holiday.
+While the exact origins of hot cross buns are unclear, it is generally agreed that they go back to a 12th-century Anglican monk who baked sweet buns for the poor on Good Friday and etched a cross in each bun to celebrate the Easter holiday.

 Easter Hot Cross Buns: Easy to Make Ahead for Good Friday | 31Daily.com